 Version.
 A version identifier of the form x.x.x, where each component of the identifier must be an integer, as in 1.0.0.
 Zeros are implied if not provided.
 For example, a version identifier of 3.1 implies 3.1.0.
+The version identifier is independent of the IBM® SPSS® Statistics version.

 Minimum SPSS Statistics Version.
-The minimum version of IBM® SPSS® Statistics required to run the extension bundle.
+The minimum version of SPSS Statistics required to run the extension bundle.